 Being aware and being trained is one thing, but being careful is another.
 There are so many instances where a huge cyberattack could have been avoided with just a little bit of carefulness.
 With a little bit of awareness, one of the major reasons why cyberattacks are common can be eliminated.

 When it comes to being careful and cyber security measures, organizations are more careless than individuals.
 This is often because they are lenient with safety policies in their companies.
 They don’t realize that they are giving more access than what’s required to their employees.
-They are also leaving passwords on their desks, not restricting access to their ex-employees, and they are not hiring professionals like CEH online to help them identify their security vulnerabilities.
+They are also leaving passwords on their desks, not restricting access to their ex-employees, and they are not hiring professionals to help them identify their security vulnerabilities.

 Final Thoughts on Why Cyber Attacks Are Common